kylemcdonald/HowWeActTogether-Tracking/readme.md

   - recognize eyes shut: more difficult than expected...
   - add clean interface for start/stop and returning status
   - additional visual indicator of gesture being "activated"

+## acts

+### nod yes

+  - optical flow on face-area points could work well
+  - using the data from the facetracker itself ensures that visitors know when it's working correctly and when it's not

+### scream

+  - use just the mouth detection
+  - needs to have longer hysteresis than the others because people need to take a break from screaming

+### greet

+  - optical flow doesn't work very well for this because there are no features in a blurry hand
+  - quickest version is just using continuous motion in one region
+  - better version does hs or farneback flow to get left-right motion
+  - advanced version would do autocorrelation on low resolution images